MediciHouse07/Learning_Records/algo_game_theory.md

 - one parameter means only vi is unknown
 - pick who wins is allocation rule, pay how much is payment rule
 - utility = vi times xi(b) minus pi(b)

+# Lecture 4

+2022/10/03

+0000<->0700

+- meyerson's lemma application
+- who wins, how much they should pay
+- need to double check meyerson's lemma and the previous 2 lectures